LambdaHack/LambdaHack/PLAYING.md

 You win the game if you escape the dungeon alive.
 Your score is the sum of all gold you've plundered plus 100gp for each gem.
-Only the loot in possession of the party members on level 1 counts (the rest is considered MIA).
+Only the loot in possession of the party members on the current level counts (the rest of the party is considered MIA).

 If all heroes die, your score is halved and only the treasure carried by the last standing hero counts.
-You are free to start again from the first level of the dungeon, but all your wealth and items are gone and the dungeon and it's treasure look differently.
+You are free to start again from a different entrance to the dungeon, but all your previous wealth is gone and fresh, fearless enemies bar your way.